AvvyB/blender-multi-user/docs/tutorials/hosting_guide.rst

     run it at home for LAN but for internet hosting you need to follow the :ref:`port-forwarding` setup first.

 The dedicated server allow you to host a session with simplicity from any location.
-It was developed to improve intaernet hosting performance.
+It was developed to improve internet hosting performance.

-The dedicated server can be run in tow ways:
+The dedicated server can be run in two ways:

 - :ref:`cmd-line`
 - :ref:`docker`

+Note, there are shell scripts to conveniently start a dedicated server via either of these approaches available in the gitlab repository: :ref:`serverstartscripts`

 .. _cmd-line:

 Using a regular command line
 ----------------------------

-You can run the dedicated server on any platform by following those steps:
+You can run the dedicated server on any platform by following these steps:

 1. Firstly, download and intall python 3 (3.6 or above).
-2. Install the replication library:
+2. Install the latest version of the replication library:

     .. code-block:: bash

-        python -m pip install replication
+        python -m pip install replication==0.0.21a15

 4. Launch the server with: